funkhou9/breedTools/README.md

 # breedTools

-> R package encapsulating methods presented in *Estimation of genome-wide and
+> R package encapsulating methods presented in [*Estimation of genome-wide and
-> locus-specific breed composition in pigs* (doi: 10.2527/tas2016.0003)
+> locus-specific breed composition in pigs*](https://www.animalsciencepublications.org/publications/tas/articles/1/1/tas2016.0003)
 > published in Translational Animal Science (TAS).
+Note that functions contained
+> in this package have been tested and used on Linux and Mac platforms only.

 breedTools can be used to estimate breed composition from DNA microarray data and has been applied to the estimation of pig breed